sagemath/trac_to_gh/Issue 1391.md

 # Issue 1391: bug in unit part of factorizations of multivariate polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1391

 Original creator: was